DnD 5e - Barbarian Subclass Breakdown

 A reasonably easy subclass to play despite leaning heavily on the Bonus Action, Path of the Storm Herald is a great option for new players but still complex and interesting enough for veterans.
 It has a single decision point which you can change every time you gain a barbarian level, which is great for players who might have trouble deciding, and all three options are reasonably good.

 The ability to change your Environment means that you can adapt your abilities to suit the needs of your party.
 However, you can only make this change once per level, and if your choice of Environment is problematic in an encounter you may be unable to make use of your subclass abilities.
-Storm Herald is also much more heavily dependant on your Bonus Action than most barbarian subclasses, so avoid two-weapon fighting and feats like Polearm Master.
+Storm Herald is also much more heavily dependant on your Bonus Action than most barbarian subclasses, so avoid two-weapon fighting and feats like Great Weapon Master and Polearm Master.

 - Environment Choices: Your choice of environment defines the benefits of the subclass.
 You can only change your environment once every time you gain a level, so expect to be locked into your choice for several game sessions.
 Generally you'll be happy with your choice for a long time, but you might consider changing if your party composition changes, or if you get a new subclass ability that makes another option more appealing.